Must-have for mitigated homes

 Disclosure: This page contains affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.
 This helps support our free directory.
 We only recommend products we believe provide genuine value.

-Seal foundation cracks and pipe penetrations as a first step.
+Seal foundation cracks and pipe penetrations to improve system performance.

 Heavy-duty barrier to block soil gas and moisture in crawlspaces.